 - Hotbox detection measures the temperature of wheels and axle boxes of passing railway vehicles.
 If a threshold is exceeded, the driver is warned.
-The following threshold values apply to HotBox detection: - For an axle box 90°C (warm signal) and 110°C (hot signal). - For a wheel 290°C (warm signal) and 375°C (hot signal). - WILD (Wheel Impact Load Detection, formerly Quo Vadis187) measures various forces exerted by wheels on the rail (see also section 3.4.1 Railway vehicle acceptance requirements).
+The following threshold values apply to HotBox detection: - For an axle box 90°C (warm signal) and 110°C (hot signal). - For a wheel 290°C (warm signal) and 375°C (hot signal). - WILD (Wheel Impact Load Detection, formerly Quo Vadis196) measures various forces exerted by wheels on the rail (see also section 3.4.1 Railway vehicle acceptance requirements).
 If a threshold is exceeded, the driver is warned.
-The following threshold values apply: - 700 kN peak force (750 kN for the Zee-Zevenaar route section). - 30 tons axle load (32.5 tons for the Zee-Zevenaar route section). - 2.33 ratio skew load.
+The following threshold values apply: - 550 kN peak force - 30 tons axle load (32.5 tons for the Zee-Zevenaar route section). - 2.33 ratio skew load.